telerik/maui-docs/controls/autocomplete/templates/suggestionview-template.md

 ![AutoComplete SuggestionViewTemplate Example](../images/autocomplete-suggestionview-template.png "AutoComplete SuggestionItemTemplate Example")

->important For autoComplete SuggestionView Template example refer to the [SDKBrowser Demo application]({%slug sdkbrowser-app%}).
+>important For AutoComplete SuggestionView Template example refer to the [SDKBrowser Demo application]({%slug sdkbrowser-app%}).

 ## See Also